 Letter Grade GPA Description Percentage

 A+ 4.0 96-100 %

-А 4.0 Exceptional 91-95 %
+Α 4.0 Exceptional 91-95 %

 A- 3.7 86-90 %

 B+ 3.3 82-85 %

 В 3.0 Exceeds Expectations 75-81 %

 B- 2.7 72-74 %

 C+ 2.3 68-71 %

 С 2.0 Meets Expectations 63-67 %

 C- 1.7 60-62 %

 D+ 1.3 56-59 %

 D 1.0 Minimal Pass 50-55 %

-F 0.0 Failure ≤49 %
+F 0.0 Failure ≤ 49 %

-- ✓ Because of the nature of the Alpha 4.00 system, there can be no uniform College-wide conversion scale.
-The relationship between raw scores (e.g. percentages) and the resultant letter grade will depend on the nature of the course and the instructor's assessment of the level of each class, compared to similar classes taught previously. - ✓ Please note that final grades will be available on student registration system.
+Because of the nature of the Alpha 4.00 system, there can be no uniform University-wide conversion scale.
+The relationship between raw scores (e.g. percentages) and the resultant letter grade will depend on the nature of the course and the instructor's assessment of the level of each class, compared to similar classes taught previously.

+Please note that final grades will be available on student registration system.
 Printed grade sheets are not mailed out.

-Other
+Other:

 - ✓ Students are responsible to check the Moodle course site and their Ambrose e-mail accounts regularly.
 Moodle will remind students of upcoming topics and readings.
-E-mail may be used to notify students of cancelled classes or other important details relating to the course. - ✓ Use of cell phones, recording devices, head phones, and all other non-essential technology is prohibited.
-Text messaging during class is prohibited. - ✓ Phones must be put away during class. - ✓ Lap top computers, I-pads, tablets, etc., are prohibited from general use during class.
-Exceptions may be made on an individual basis for students with relevant disabilities and needs.
+E-mail may be used to notify students of cancelled classes or other important details relating to the course. - ✓ Use of cell phones, recording devices, head phones, and all other non-essential technology is prohibited. - ✓ Text messaging during class is prohibited. - ✓ Phones must be put away during class. - ✓ Lap top computers, I-pads, tablets, etc., are prohibited from general use during class.
+Exceptions may be made on an individual basis for students with relevant disabilities.
 Students wanting to use lap tops in class must discuss this with the instructor personally.
-Lap tops used for purposes unrelated to taking lecture notes are prohibited. - ✓ The professor has the right to disallow the student to use a laptop in future lectures and/or to ask a student to withdraw from the session if s/he does not comply with this policy.
-Repeat offenders will be directed to the Dean
+Lap tops used for purposes unrelated to taking lecture notes are prohibited.
+Repeat offenders may be asked to leave the class.

-Policies:
+Ambrose University Academic Policies: